Arrowhead Pharmaceuticals (ARWR)

 nullAI Analysis | Feedback

-Dr. Christopher Anzalone has served as President, Chief Executive Officer, and Director of Arrowhead Pharmaceuticals since December 1, 2007, and also holds the position of Chairman of the Board.
-He is an entrepreneur and biotech executive.
-In 2005, Dr. Anzalone founded and was CEO of the Benet Group LLC, a private equity firm dedicated to creating and developing new nano-biotechnology companies from university-generated science.
-Prior to this, he was a partner at Galway Partners, LLC, a Washington D.C.-based private equity firm, where he was involved in sourcing, structuring, and building new business ventures.
-The Benet Group was acquired by Arrowhead Pharmaceuticals, Inc. on March 13, 2008.
-He also founded Nanotope, Inc. and was Chief Executive Officer for NanoInk, Inc.
+Christopher Anzalone has served as President, CEO, and Director of Arrowhead Pharmaceuticals since December 1, 2007, and now also serves as Chairman of the Board.
+Before joining Arrowhead, he was the founder and CEO of Benet Group LLC, a private equity firm that focused on creating and building nano-biotechnology companies from university-generated science.
+Prior to Benet Group, he was a partner at Galway Partners, LLC, another private equity firm, where he was responsible for sourcing, structuring, and building new business ventures.

-Daniel Apel, MBA, CPA - Chief Financial Officer
+Daniel Apel, Chief Financial Officer

-Patrick O'Brien, PharmD, JD - Chief Operating Officer and General Counsel
+Patrick O'Brien, Chief Operating Officer

 AI Analysis | Feedback